tkamucheka/CuSMC/README.md

 ## Prerequisites

 You do not need a GPU to install and run CuSMC library.
-However, to enjoy the best perfomance, make sure you are running Linux and an NVidia GPU (Graphics Processing Unit) that supports CUDA (most if not all modern GPUs do) and the CUDA SDK installed.
-Details on how to setup the CUDA SDK kit can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#installing-cuda-development-tools).
+However, to enjoy the best perfomance, make sure you are running Linux and an Nvidia GPU (Graphics Processing Unit) that supports CUDA (most if not all modern GPUs do) and the CUDA SDK installed.
+Details on how to set up the CUDA SDK kit can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#installing-cuda-development-tools).
 Windows and MacOS generally will not support GPU acceleration.
 See more